Testing best practices

 note

-Before writing a new system test, consider not writing one!
+Before writing a new system test, consider this guide around their use

 • Feature specs should be named ROLE_ACTION_spec.rb, such as user_changes_password_spec.rb.